An overview of the OpenID Connect hybrid flow as well as of the authorization and token endpoint requests.

 grant_typeauthorization_codeyesTells the token endpoint to do the second part of the hybrid flow.

-codeThe authorization codeyesThe code given in the response of the Authorization request.
+codeThe authorization codeyesThe code is given in the response to the authorization request.

 redirect_uriThe callback URL of the ClientyesThe same redirect URI as was sent in the authorize request.